Auxiliary-Bath Numerical Renormalization Group Method and Successive Collective Screening in Multi-Impurity Kondo Systems

+The $N_A=3$ results provide a benchmark for the mapping strategy with $N_A=4$, where the coupling parameters satisfy $|w_{\mu p}|=1/2$ with signs illustrated by different colors in Fig. \ref{fig1} \cite{supp}.
+The effective model contains one auxiliary bath $\tilde{\rho}_0(\omega)=\rho_0(\omega)+3\rho_1(\omega)$ coupled equally to all impurities and three others ($p=1,2,3$) of the same $\tilde{\rho}_p(\omega)=\rho_0(\omega)-\rho_1(\omega)$ coupled differently.
+One may notice that $\tilde{\rho}_0(\omega)$ is negative in a narrow high energy window (dashed line), which has no influence on low energy physics and can be safely set to zero for approximation \cite{supp}.
+We solve the model by using the interleaving approach \cite{Mitchell2014,Stadler2016}, keeping 3000 states after adding the $p=0$ bath and 20000-50000 states after adding other three together \cite{supp}.
+Figure \ref{fig2}(c) compares the calculated $S_{{\rm imp}}$ and $\mu_{\rm eff}$ at $\alpha=0.05$ for $N_A=3$ and $4$, confirming the good consistency between two mapping strategies.

-Previous works based on 3-band assumption have predicted a NFL state with irrational degeneracy for the $C_3$ symmetric 3-impurity model \cite{Paul1996,Paulthesis2000,Ingersent2005,Lazarovits2005}.
-Our calculations show no sign of such an exotic state.
-To clarify the origin of this discrepancy, we ignore the $p=0$ bath and rewrite our effective Hamiltonian in their proposed form.
-As shown in the Supplemental Material \cite{supp}, the corresponding parameters are constrained and located in a region of independent Kondo screening in the phase diagram proposed in Ref. \cite{Paul1996}.
-We therefore conclude that their predicted frustrated NFL fixed point \cite{Paul1996,Paulthesis2000,Ingersent2005} is an artefact of their independent parameter assumption, which ignores falsely the parameter relations in the effective spin model and pushes the phase space into unphysical regions.
-It has been argued that the parameters may be tuned if the impurities are not on the lattice sites.
-We have examined this and found no change in the conclusion \cite{supp}.
-In Ref. \cite{Lazarovits2005}, the same NFL fixed point was obtained by perturbative renormalization group calculations on a similar effective Hamiltonian as studied in Ref. \cite{Ingersent2005}, possibly due to incorrect treatment of disentanglement.
-It will be interesting to see if such an exotic fixed point might be realized in other circumstances.
+Previous works have predicted a NFL state with irrational degeneracy for the $C_3$ symmetric 3-impurity model \cite{Paul1996,Paulthesis2000,Ingersent2005,Lazarovits2005}.
+Here we find no sign of such exotic state.
+To clarify the origin of this discrepancy, we rewrite our effective Hamiltonian in their proposed form \cite{supp}.
+The corresponding parameters are constrained in a region of independent Kondo screening in the phase diagram proposed in Ref. \cite{Paul1996}, suggesting that the predicted frustrated NFL fixed point \cite{Paul1996,Paulthesis2000,Ingersent2005} is an artefact of their independent parameter assumption, which ignores falsely the parameter relations in the effective model and pushes the phase space into unphysical regions.
+The NFL was also obtained by perturbative renormalization group calculations on a similar effective Hamiltonian in Ref. \cite{Lazarovits2005}, possibly due to incorrect treatment of disentanglement.
+It will be interesting to see if such exotic fixed point might be realized in other circumstances.

+\textit{General 3-impurity models.---}We now apply the $N_A=4$ mapping to configurations without $C_3$ symmetry.
+Figure \ref{fig3} shows the results for $\alpha=0.05$ using the same NRG parameters with $z$-averaging over $z=0$ and 1/2.

+Configuration I takes an obtuse isosceles triangle form.
+The emergent RKKY interactions cause ferromagnetic (FM) correlation between $\boldsymbol{S}_1$ and $\boldsymbol{S}_3$, and AFM correlation between $\boldsymbol{S}_2$ and both others.
+At intermediate temperatures, the entropy $S_{\rm imp}$ reduces from $3\ln2$ to $\ln2$ and $\mu_\text{eff}$ drops to 1/4 (one third of its free value), suggesting an emergent spin-1/2 doublet with dominant AFM correlations between impurities of shortest distance.
+With further lowering temperature, both the entropy and spin susceptibility approach zero while the spin correlation functions remain unchanged, indicating collective screening of the cluster degree of freedom.